Here are 28 types of website content that search engines like Google and social media channels such as Facebook, Twitter and Instagram all love.

-I sat down with my client, Dave, in a restaurant and I read out a list of prepared questions about his industry.
+I sat down with a small business owner, Dave, in a restaurant and I read out a list of prepared questions about his industry.

 I turned on the voice recorder on my iPhone and he replied with the answers.

-The recorded answers from Dave were transcribed and put on his faq page.
+The recorded answers from Dave were transcribed and put on his FAQ web page.

-Simple, easy and very powerful in conveying the client’s expertise in his profession.
+Simple, easy and very powerful in conveying the client’s expertise to his target audience.

 15. SEO How to guide

-The most popular types of content are for search engines.
+The most popular reason for content writing is for search engine optimisation purposes.

-The reason why ‘how to’ content is powerful is because people use Google to find a solution to their problem.
+The reason ‘how to’ content is so powerful in the search engines is because people use Google to find a solution to their problem.

-And Google aim to reward the best content for a users questions with top search rankings.
+And Google aim to reward the best website content for a users questions with top search rankings.